nuxt/docs/en/api/configuration-render.md

 **Caveats:**

-Some URL rewrites might respect the prefix.
+Some URL rewrites might not respect the prefix.

 ## dist
 - Type: `Object`